oudajosefu/ClipTess/README.md

 ## Development
 1. Clone repository to a local folder using whichever means you prefer.
 I personally prefer the Github Desktop app.
+2. In the repository, run `yarn run tsc` everytime you want to test a change using `yarn electron .` in order for TypeScript's `tsc` compiler to compile all TypeScript files to JavaScript.
-2. Make sure to have [Typescript's](https://www.typescriptlang.org/download) `tsc` cli command globally installed in order to compile `main.ts` into Javascript.
+   - (Optional) You can have [Typescript's](https://www.typescriptlang.org/download) `tsc` cli command globally installed instead and just run `tsc` everytime you want to compile the files.
 3. When you are done making changes, run `yarn make` to generate your app in the `out/` folder.

 ### To Do: